 The following details explain how we address gender identity enquiries.

-The iRB has issued two medical policies relating to Gender Identity issues.
+The World Rugby has issued two medical policies relating to Gender Identity issues.
 These policies cover:

 The UK Sports Councils have developed guidance for national governing bodies of sport on transsexual people and competitive sport.
-This guidance can be found here and includes the following ten‐point action plan which provides a framework for NGBs to help them remove barriers to transsexual people playing competitive sport:
+This guidance can be found here.

-Scottish Rugby has adopted the iRB’s gender identity policies on GID and DSD into its own domestic regulations (as set out within the Scottish Rugby “Policy on Gender Identity Issues”).
+Scottish Rugby has adopted World Rugby’s gender identity policies on GID and DSD into its own domestic regulations (as set out within the Scottish Rugby “Policy on Gender Identity Issues”).
 All players within the Scottish Rugby Union’s jurisdiction subject to GID or DSD are required to comply with this domestic Regulation.

 Further detail on our domestic regulation can be found in our Policy on Gender Identity Issues.